Overview of 4 Days Desert tour from Fes to Marrakech

 Sand dunes, bonfire music at night.
 From Merzouga, passing through Rissani, crossing several mountain landscapes, the gorge of Todra and Boumaln Dades with the city of Ouarzazate, famous for its studies, visiting the ancient Kasbah of Ait Ben Haddou, declared World Heritage by UNESCO, Passing Tizi Ntichka, Along the way, stop at a panoramic view, decent restaurants, so we have vegetarian options as indicated to come to Marrakech.
 Highly recommend this tour.

-4 Days tour Fes to Marrakech
+Amazing 4 Days from Fes to Marrakech desert tour

 We had the pleasure of having Said as our guide for our 4-day desert trip from Fes to Marrakech.
 Kind, friendly, and helpful when we had any questions or concerns.
-We learned a lot about Morocco, and the incredible history and culture from him throughout our trip with him.
+We learned a lot about Morocco, and its incredible history and culture from him throughout our trip with him.
 The night in the Sahara is probably one of the best and most unforgettable nights you will spend in your life!

-Fes to Marrakech – 4 Days excursion
+Fes to Marrakech 4 Days desert tour

 We visited Morocco for the first time and found it to be an absolutely beautiful place (north and south) and rich in incredible culture.
 The Moroccan people have a mixture of good and bad like any other country.
 When we visited Fez prior to our visit we had a bad experience which got us worried about the next desert tour.
 When we first met Hassan we had no other expectations than to survive our trek through the Sahara and try to have fun.
 By supporting us for 4 days Fes to Marrakech, he showed us hospitality that completely amazed us.
 He was very friendly, helpful, considerate, knowledgeable, and good at what he does, and overall made our experience in Morocco much better as a guide.